waynetee/tp/docs/UserGuide.md

 ------------------

 ## Valid properties/buyers
-Here are some fields that are shared amongst commands.
+This section describes the requirements of certain fields.

-### Property/Buyer names
+### Property/buyer names
 * Names must start with a letter or number, and only contain alphanumerical characters, spaces and hyphens (`-`).
 * Names have a maximum allowed length of 50.
 * Buyers with identical names are not allowed.